TheAzziIzzuan/DigitalForensic-G31/README.md

 ### Real-time detection
 The hunter is also capable of detecting .wsb files that are newly introduced while it is running.
-You can try this by creating a new .wsb file while it is running on a second Powershell terminal, like so:
+You can try this by creating a new .wsb file while it is running, using a second Powershell terminal:
 ```powershell
 echo "<Configuration></Configuration>" > C:\Users\$env:USERPROFILE\Downloads\harmless2.wsb
 ```

-After a short while, you should reencounter the same analysis result as above.
+After a short while, another analysis result similar to the previous one will pop up.

 ### Risk-level capability